igoramadas/expresser/docs/settings.md

     // Some more app init code here...

-### Appending custom settings to the Settings class

-You can add as many custom settings as you want and use the Settings class as the main settings repository for your app, as long as you make sure that there are no conflicts between your custom settings keys and the ones used by Expresser.
-For example you could add the following "theme" block to the `settings.json`:

-    {
-        "theme": {
-            "name": "MyTheme:,
-            "location": "/mytheme/",
-            "colours": ["green", "white", "black"]
-        },
-    }

-The above theme name "MyTheme" for example can be accessed via `expresser.settings.theme.name`, and colour black is at `expresser.settings.theme.colours[2]`.
+## Encrypting the settings files

+The settings class comes with a built-in encryption helper.
+You can define the encryption key either programatically or using the EXPRESSER_SETTINGS_CRYPTOKEY environment variable.

+### To encrypt

+Using the defaults and the key set on the EXPRESSER_SETTINGS_CRYPTOKEY environment variable:

+    var expresser = require("expresser");
+    expresser.settings.encrypt("settings.json");

+Encrypt the production settings using a custom cipher and key:

+    var expresser = require("expresser");
+    expresser.settings.encrypt("settings.production.json", {cipher: "aes512", key: "My Key"});

+### To decrypt

+Same procedure of encryption, but using the `decrypt` method:

+    var expresser = require("expresser");
+    expresser.settings.decrypt("settings.json");

-### Resetting to default settings
+## Resetting to default settings

 The `settings.reset()` method will create a new instance and reset all settings to their default initial state.
 Custom values set programmatically will be cleared out.

 ---

-*For detailed info on specific features, check the annotated source on /docs/settings.html*
+*For detailed info on specific features, check the annotated source on /docs/source/settings.html*